Naoki-Noto/P7-20240809/README.md

 Supporting information/

-- MolGeneration_SI_ReL/MolGeneration_SI2_ReL: Code for comparing molecular properties derived from policy and reward settings.
+- MolGeneration_SI_ReL: Code for comparing molecular properties derived from policy and reward settings.

+- Molecule_selection_ReL: Code for randomly selecting 10 molecules from Databases A, B, C, and D.

 - Removing_duplicate: Code and results for investigating the effect of removing duplicates in Databases B and E on predictive performance.